turbot/steampipe-plugin-cloudflare/docs/tables/cloudflare_page_rule.md

   status = 'disabled';
 ```

-### Get all page rules for which Always Online feature of the Cloudflare Caching app is not enabled
+### List page rules that do not have the Always Online feature enabled

 ```sql
 select